daarnolducsd/ep5book/docs/04-week4.md

 This is often useful when you want to reference a value later in your code.
 Copying the value from the results window can be prone to transcription errors.
 Using macros that store the information will lead to fewer errors.

-After regressions, Stata also stores a number of useful results.
+After regressions, Stata also stores several useful results.
 In particular, Stata stores the value of the intercept and slope coefficient.
 In general, ``_b[varname]`` stores the coefficient estimate for a variable named ``varname``.

 For example, if we estimate: